Contents

 The higher aperture is, the brighter and clearer the views will be, and so the better the sights that you are rewarded with.

-The downside is that the higher the aperture, the more expensive it will be.
-The price to aperture ratio also increases exponentially as you can see illustrated in this chart (note, these are rough estimates that will vary greatly):
+The price-to-aperture ratio also increases exponentially as you can see illustrated in this chart (note, these are rough estimates that will vary greatly):

 (If you want to understand more about this, see our article Why Are Telescopes So Expensive?).